As spring drew nigh, all were fightsome. Mine own humours were not the best.

 Then one called back, “We near forgot.
 We enquired of your friend Snakes-Purr, and know where he may be found.”

 And away they flew, right pleased with theirselves.

 Queen Elizabeth might have been prepared to overlook Penelope Rich’s letter, particularly after Penelope was summoned to explain herself to Council members and wrote to the Queen in a conciliatory vein.
-Then a copy of her first letter was leaked, printed, and circulated along with other inflammatory letters.
+Then a copy was leaked, printed, and circulated along with other inflammatory letters.

-Penelope denied responsibility, took ill, and fled to her country house accompanied – as always – by Bess Vernon.
+Penelope denied responsibility, took ill, and fled to her country house accompanied by Bess Vernon.

 Lord Grey hadn’t got over being disciplined in Ireland the previous year for disobeying an order from the Earl of Southampton.
 He issued a challenge and the pair exchanged letters, Grey’s becoming increasingly angry, Southampton’s increasingly snakey.
 This feud had disastrous consequences a year later.